 Example.
 During February, the value of Jennifer's investments increases so that, on March 1st, Jennifer's ABLE account balance is \$499,990.
-Because her monthly, automatic deposit will cause her account to exceed the Account Balance Limit, Jennifer's \$25 deposit will be rejected, leaving her account balance at \$499,990.
+Because her monthly, automatic deposit will cause her account to exceed the Account Balance Limit, Jennifer's \$25 deposit will be rejected, leaving her account balance at \$499,990, but her account may continue to accrue earnings.